Fukushima nuclear accident cleanup: Unit 4 spent fuel removal

 On 22 December 2014, TEPCO crews completed the removal of all fuel assemblies from the spent fuel pool of reactor 4.
 1331 spent fuel assemblies were moved to the ground-level common spent fuel pool, and 204 unused fuel assemblies were moved to the spent fuel pool of reactor 6 (Unit 4 was out of service for refueling at the time of the 2011 accident, so the spent fuel pool contained a number of unused new fuel assemblies).

 Unit 3 spent fuel removal

 On 15 April 2019, began the process of removing the fuel assemblies from the pool of Unit 3.
 On 28 February 2021, the removal of all spent fuel from the fuel pool of reactor 3 was completed.
 On the top of the roof of the reactor a fuel handling machine crane had been built, which has been used to remove 566 fuel assemblies from the pool.

 Unit 2 spent fuel removal

 615 fuel assemblies lay in the spent fuel pool.
-Removal operations have yet to begin; operations may start in the fiscal year of 2025 and end in the fiscal year 2027.
+Removal operations started in June 2026 and may end in 2028.

 Unit 1 spent fuel removal

 392 fuel assemblies lay in the spent fuel pool.
 Removal operations have yet to begin.
-The operations may start in 2027.
+The operations may start in 2027-2028.